Divers Suit to Submerge in the Sea

 Dry Type Diver Suit

-It is a special suit that protects the maximum from the penetration of water into the product.
-Dry type models are equipped with Zippers raincoats and protective cuffs.
+It is a special suit that provides maximum protection from the penetration of water into the product.
+Dry-type models are equipped with waterproof zippers and protective cuffs.

 The main material used is rubber, cloth, neoprene.
 A great option for diving in ice water and hunting underwater.